winters27/Playlist-to-FLAC-Downloader/README.md

 > [!NOTE]
 > Currently, the rate for solving reCAPTCHAV2 is $0.8 / 1000 solves.
-> If you want to use the project but do not have the ability to add money to a CapSolver account, feel free to message me on [Discord](https://discordapp.com/users/681989594341834765) and I will sponsor your session for a star (:
+> If you want to use the project but do not have the ability to add money to a CapSolver account, feel free to message me on [Discord](https://discordapp.com/users/681989594341834765) and I will sponsor your session in exchange for a :star: - :wink:

 Now, you're ready to use CapSolver with the script to automatically solve CAPTCHAs during the download process.